tejbirwason/tejbirwason.github.io/_posts/2014-09-25-flow-everyday.md

 Kill the noise, flow everyday.

-Or, you know maybe, just chase the [Ballmer Peak](http://xkcd.com/323/) :P
+Or, you know, maybe just chase the [Ballmer Peak](http://xkcd.com/323/) :P